cloudflare/cloudflare-docs/content/r2/data-access/public-buckets.md

 Public buckets can be set up in two ways:

-1. The first exposes your bucket as a custom domain under your control.
+1. The first exposes your bucket as a custom domain.
 2. The second exposes your bucket as an `*.r2.dev` Cloudflare managed subdomain.

 You may choose to do one or both options to test out public buckets.